-Stakeholder consultation was carried out involving direct workers and community in the month of June 2020, during ESDD preparation.
+Stakeholder consultation was carried out involving direct workers and community in the month of August 2021, during ESDD preparation.
 Direct workers are well aware of rehabilitation work and confirmed these activities remain limited to dam complex only.
 Community participants welcomed the proposed interventions relating to dam safety and confirmed that there are no pending issues regarding dam construction related resettlement.
-The participants explicitly mentioned that the dam is their lifeline and strengthening works will help their long term livelihood and therefore welcomed such information.
+The participants welcomed the dam strengthening works.

 Participants have expressed that they do not have any grievances and as such no grievances were ever reported from their communities/neighbourhoods.
 Consultations will be continued during various phases of the project by IA.